-While pamabrom and caffeine aren’t the same, they can have a few of the same effects on the body.
+While pamabrom and caffeine are not the same, they can have a few of the same effects on the body.
 Considering both these substances can be taken without a prescription, understanding what they are and the possible dangers involved is crucial to your health.
-Below, we’ve compared the two, how they work, and the side effects you should keep your eyes open for.
+Below, we have compared the two, how they work, and the side effects you should keep your eyes open for.
 Continue reading before you hurry out to grab a pack of pamabrom or your next cup of coffee.

 Overview of Pamabrom